Connect Bradenton submits sole proposal to transform Old Jail building into housing

-Manatee County’s Old Jail building could be transformed into multi-family housing and potentially some commercial after the county received one response to its proposal to turn the vacant building into housing.
+Manatee County’s Old Jail building could be transformed into multifamily housing and potentially some commercial space after the county received one response to its proposal to turn the vacant building into housing.

 The Croghan Company, doing business as Connect Bradenton, submitted the sole proposal to Manatee County to transform the more than 80,000-square-foot Old Jail building from its current condemned state into workforce housing.
 Proposals were due at 4 p.m.
 Thursday.